LeoPlatform/Nodejs/docs/README.md

     Used to replace these variables in the TypeDoc comments

     * **rstreams-site-url** => https://rstreams.org

-1. custom tags in typedoc

-   npm install --save-dev typedoc-plugin-custom-tags

-   --custom-tags-config docs/typedoc-tags-config.json

-   Was added since typedoc doesn't yet support the tsDoc @privateRemarks.
-Used this to hide these tags so they don't show up in the docs.

 1. tsdoc syntax used
     tsdoc syntax guide: https://tsdoc.org/